-We all know that harnesses are an important piece of safety equipment, but we’ve often heard the phrase “belts are belts” used when determining which harness to buy.
+We all know that a racing harness is an important piece of safety equipment, but we’ve often heard the phrase “belts are belts” used when determining which racing harness to buy.
 Are all belts and harnesses the same?

-In this post we will be looking at the main points to consider when selecting a motorsport harness and clear up any confusion on the regulations, too.
+In this post we will be looking at the main points to consider when selecting a racing harness and clear up any confusion on the regulations, too.

 Understanding the regulations

 If you are looking to compete at national level in the UK, you will need to refer to your chosen championships specific regulations for the type of harnesses that are suitable for use.
 However, it will most likely be that you will need to use a harness which carries an FIA homologation.
 For international events, an FIA approved harness is a requirement.

 These homologations are a set of safety requirements and tests laid out by the FIA that harness manufacturers need to meet when creating a new harness.
 Due to the potential forces involved in motorsport, having a racing harness that is able to withstand them and protect the driver is essential.

 The current FIA homologations are 8854-1998 (for 4 point harnesses) and 8853-2016 (for 6 point harnesses).

 All harnesses which carry the FIA 8853-2016 homologation have a specified lifespan which is 5 years plus the year of manufacture when used in FIA regulated events.
 For events in the UK governed by Motorsport UK, these harnesses are eligible for use for 10 years.

 FIA 8854-1998 harnesses remain eligible for 5 years plus the year of manufacture.